alovajs/alovajs.github.io/docs/resource/01-request-adapter/01-alova-mock.md

 alovaInst.Get('/user?id=1').send();
 ```

-In this example, the request path is `https://api.alovajs.org/v1/subname/user?id=1`, the matching path of the mock is `/v1/subname/user`, and `/ in the baseURL needs to be v1/subname` is also written together, which is slightly redundant when the number of interfaces is large.
+In this example, the request path is `https://api.alovajs.org/v1/subname/user?id=1`, and the mock matching path is `/v1/subname/user`.
+The `/v1/subname` part of the baseURL also needs to be included, which is slightly redundant when there are many interfaces.

-At this point, you can set `matchMode` to `methodurl` in `createAlovaMockAdapter`, it will only match the url defined in the method instance, for example, the above instance will match `/user?id=1` instead of The part in baseURL needs to be written.
-On the contrary, if the url in the method instance has a get parameter, it also needs to be written in the matching path of `defineMock`, just like `?id=1` here.
+At this point, you can set `matchMode` to `methodurl` in `createAlovaMockAdapter`.
+It will then match only the URL defined in the method instance; for example, the instance above will match `/user?id=1` without requiring the baseURL part to be written.
+Conversely, if the method instance's URL has a query parameter, it must also be included in the matching path of `defineMock`, such as `?id=1` here.

 ```javascript
 createAlovaMockAdapter([mockGroup1 /** ... */], {